 Canadians spend countless number of hours visiting doctors.
 The travel and wait time for a doctor’s appointment can be costly and take several hours or even a full day — often deterring people from booking their regular check-ups.
 Did you know that for most health care services, there’s a more convenient way?
 Telemedicine is a powerful tool that enables patients to consult with doctors, specialists and healthcare professionals across Ontario through a secure and confidential telemedicine platform by video or phone.
 With telemedicine, patients can easily connect with healthcare professionals to get the care they need quickly and from the comfort of their home.

-Many telemedicine platforms, like Tulip Health, offer same-day or next-day appointments to help you with your healthcare needs including general consultations, acute medical concerns such as coughs, fevers, rashes etc., follow-up appointments, mental wellness, prescription renewals, referrals to specialists and diagnostic testing and more.
+Many telemedicine platforms, like Tulip Health, offer same-day or next-day appointments to help you with your healthcare needs including general consultations, acute medical concerns such as coughs, fevers, rashes etc., follow-up appointments, mental wellness, referrals to specialists and diagnostic testing and more.
 And, the best part is that they’re convenient, easy to use, and covered by OHIP.

 According to the Heart & Stroke Foundation of Canada, heart disease is the second leading cause of death and hospitalization in Canada and affects over 2.4 million Canadians.
 The good news is, up to 80 per cent of premature heart disease and stroke can be prevented by making healthy lifestyle choices such as eating a healthy diet, getting enough sleep, exercising regularly, and monitoring blood pressure and cholesterol levels.